Procore Company Logo

 Free RFI Templates for Construction

 When questions or issues arise on a construction project, it’s important to make sure everyone is on the same page.
 A request for information (RFI) is a document intended to clarify details that are ambiguous or absent in the construction specifications and drawings.
-An RFI is an official document that a party involved in a […]
+Using RFIs, contractors can ask for details and check assumptions before completing […]

 RFIs: A Contractor’s Guide to Requests for Information

-If a general contractor could add up all the minutes they spent waiting on a response to an RFI (Request for Information) throughout their career, they might have found that they could have gone on vacation or even built a few shopping plazas, and they can be costly too.
+If a general contractor could add up all the minutes they spent waiting on a response to a request for information (RFI) throughout their career, they might have found that they could have gone on vacation or even built a few shopping plazas, and they can be costly too.
 Research has shown that an average […]

 Estimate, Bid, Quote, or Proposal: What’s the Difference?